 Career Planning Services for Students

 TWC works closely with the TEA to provide labor market and career guidance information to schools as they navigate the Foundation High School Program in Texas.
 Under the program, students must select a career pathway or endorsement beginning in the eighth grade.
 TWC and local workforce development board services and resources are able to assist students in this program.
 Continuing to find new ways to expose students to the world of work and prepare them for life after high school, TWC and workforce solutions boards provide presentations, professional development and webinar opportunities, as well as training for community and education partners in using TWC’s labor market and career information data tools to help students learn about new industries and occupations.
 During FY 2018, TWC’s education specialists did outreach to more than 60,000 students and education professionals.
 Every month, thousands of students, teachers, parents and counselors access the agency’s online tools, Texas Reality Check (texasrealitycheck.com) and Texas Career Check (texascareercheck.com), as they seek to determine the relationship between educational achievement, career choices and desired income and lifestyles.

+"Jobs Y’all Your career.
+Your Story” Inspires Future Workforce

+Through the Tri-Agency Partnership to support our next generation workforce, and more than 5.3 million students in Texas schools, including supporting Texas industries and generating student awareness through the launch of “Jobs Y’all Your Career.
+Your Story.” campaign in FY 2018.
+The Jobs Y’all campaign originated as a need to create greater awareness of the link between jobs and education, as identified by Tri-Agency partners.
+With participation from employers, industry association representatives, workforce developers, and other stakeholders, a priority recommendation was to raise awareness of fast-growing industry sectors, as well as how to address the skills gap.
+The campaign is designed to inspire and raise awareness among students, parents and counselors of the state’s high demand industries.

+Texas Internship Challenge Campaign

+The Texas Internship Challenge, featuring TXInternshipChallenge.com continued in its second year in FY 18.
+It helps students explore different industry sector occupations and acquire workplace skills.
+Employers have the opportunity to recruit future workforce talent while promoting growing careers in their industries.
+As of August 2018, the TXInternshipChallenge.com had featured more than 64,000 internship positions statewide since the website’s launch.

 High School Robotics Initiative